dbathgate/cloudfoundry-conjur-buildpack/README.md

   - ruby_buildpack
 ```

-When your application starts, the Conjur Buildpack will inject the secrets specified in the `secrets.yml` file into the application process as environment variables.
+When your application starts, the Conjur Buildpack will inject the secrets
+specified in the `secrets.yml` file into the application process as environment
+variables.

 #### <a name="online"></a> Invoking the Online Buildpack at Deploy Time

-To use the CyberArk Conjur Buildpack as an online buildpack, use the GitHub repository address
+To use the CyberArk Conjur Buildpack as an online buildpack, use the GitHub
-instead of specifying the installed buildpack name.
-This may be done with the `cf push` command,
+repository address instead of specifying the installed buildpack name.
+This may
-or using the manifest file.
+be done with the `cf push` command or using the manifest file.

 ```sh
 cf push my-app -b https://github.com/cyberark/cloudfoundry-conjur-buildpack ... -b final_buildpack